dangardner/pylcdsysinfo/README.md

          |              to accommodate an icon.
          |          alignment (int): The text alignment from pylcdsysinfo.TextAlignment.
          |          colour (int): The text colour from pylcdsysinfo.TextColours.
+         |          field_length (int): If provided, limits the size of the region in
+         |              which left/center/right alignment applies to the specified
+         |              number of icon widths.
          |
          |  get_device_info(self)
          |      Retrieve device information.